doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 - Ready magic=f
 - Jump=spacebar

+**Video**
+- Set **Real-time shadows** to the middle of the slider (this is less for performance reasons than to reduce the incidence of buggy shadows through walls, etc.)

 ### MCM Settings
 The final step.
 Launch the game and enter the **Mod Configuration Menu** in the main menu.
 Some settings may require you to re-launch the game to take effect.